- 1964 - 2013 (predominant 1972 - 2006) (Creation)

 On July 1, 1995, HRO became Human Capital Development and Operations Policy (HCO).
 At this time ESP was terminated; the education functions were moved into the new Human Development Department (HDD) which consisted of education as well as the previous Population, Health and Nutrition functions of PHN.
 The Social Policy function of ESP was moved into the new Poverty and Social Policy Department (PSP).

-In 1997, the thematic Vice Presidencies were reorganized to strike a better balance between country focus and sectoral excellence.
-To facilitate sharing of expertise and knowledge, the Bank established networks that linked Bank-wide communities of staff working in the same field across organizational boundaries and with external partners.
-The networks formed a virtual overlay on the existing Bank organization, and were intended to link staff working in the same sectors throughout the Bank, whether the staff was located in the Regions, in the Central Vice-Presidencies' Sector Departments, or other Vice-Presidencies.
+Beginning in September 1996 and into 1997, the thematic Vice Presidencies were reorganized to strike a better balance between country focus and sectoral excellence.
+The Human Development Network (HDN) was the first to be launched in the Bank-wide reorganization into networks to facilitate sharing of expertise and knowledge.
+Networks linked Bank-wide communities of staff working in the same field across organizational boundaries and with external partners.
+The networks formed a virtual overlay on the existing Bank organization, and were intended to link staff working in the same sectors throughout the Bank, whether the staff was located in the regions, in the Central Vice-Presidencies' Sector Departments, or other vice-presidencies.

 Each of the three thematic Central Vice-Presidencies was transformed into the central units, or anchors, of each network and consisted of the existing sector departments.
 On a Bank-wide basis, sector specialists were grouped into regional sector units or into central sector departments that worked with country departments in a matrix relationship.
 Staff from the central sector departments could become part of the Regional operational teams when their sectoral expertise was required.

 The work programs of Network staff focused on the following items.

 Global knowledge - putting the best development knowledge in the hands of Bank task teams; ensuring that the knowledge base was accessible to external clients; and contributing to the growth of the knowledge base.